Drive sales on autopilot with ecommerce-focused featuresSee Features

 Just over a month after families around the country celebrate their mothers, they’ll be back on Father’s Day to show their appreciation to their dads.
-Father’s Day falls on the same day as Juneteenth in 2022.
-So take extra care to be sensitive when sending out promotional emails around this time.
+Father’s Day is the day before Juneteenth in 2023.
+So be conscious of this when sending out promotional emails around this time.

 Independence Day (7/4)